 At D1.0P4359L25:

+αr is the power boost factor of the rth occupied RU in an HE PPDU. αr shall equal 1 for occupied RUs of an HE SU or HE ER SU PPDU.
+For the rth occupied RU of an HE MU PPDU, αr equals the associated POWER_BOOST_FACTOR parameter in the TXVECTOR.

-αr is the power boost factor in the range [0.5, 2] of the rth occupied RU in an HE PPDU.
-For a DL HE MU PPDU, an AP shall limit the ratio between the maximum value of and the minimum value of to 2, unless the Power Boost Factor Support subfield of the HE PHY Capabilities Information field in the HE Capabilities element from all recipient STAs is 1; in this case, the AP can use a ratio of up to 4.
-For an HE SU PPDU and HE ER SU PPDU, is always set to 1.
+NOTE - αr for an occupied RU in an HE MU PPDU is constrained as defined in 26.11.10 (POWER_BOOST_FACTOR), i.e., for an HE MU PPDU, αr is in the range [12 ,2] if the Power Boost Factor Support subfield of the HE PHY Capabilities Information field in the HE Capabilities element from any recipient STA of the PPDU equals 0; and otherwise αr is in the range [12 ,2].